-This essay, which is featured in our forthcoming Winter issue, was originally given as a lecture during the 2015 Tin House Summer Writers’ Workshop.
+This essay, which appears in our 2015 Winter Issue, was originally given as a lecture during the 2015 Tin House Summer Workshop.

 It was met with enthusiastic applause.